MSCoD: An Enhanced Bayesian Updating Framework with Multi-Scale Information Bottleneck and Cooperative Attention for Structure-Based Drug Design: 3 Experimental Settings

 To evaluate the practical applicability of MSCoD, we performed conditional molecular generation experiments on the 7XKJ protein binding pocket, which corresponds to the clinically relevant KRAS G12D mutant.
 This target is known for its challenging binding environment, including a dynamic, shallow pocket and altered electrostatics due to the G12D mutation\citep{mao2022kras, akkapeddi2023exploring}.
 The 7XKJ structure contains two chemically distinct co-crystallized ligands (GDP and 6IC), providing a robust benchmark for generative model evaluation.
 We designed two experimental scenarios by defining separate binding pockets around each ligand using a radius-based protocol.
 For each scenario, MSCoD generated 100 molecules using only the protein structure as input, ensuring unbiased exploration.
 Performance was compared with MolCRAFT under identical conditions.

-MSCoD demonstrates superior performance across all evaluation metrics, generating diverse high-quality molecules suitable for the challenging KRAS G12D binding environment.
-The result is shown in Figure~\ref{fig:7xkj}.
-The co-crystallized ligands establish performance benchmarks: GDP exhibits QED of 0.229, SA of 0.64, and Vina Score of -8.84 kcal/mol, while 6IC achieves QED of 0.319, SA of 0.595, and Vina Score of -10.137 kcal/mol.
-For the GDP-defined pocket scenario, MSCoD generates molecules with enhanced binding affinity (-9.468 vs -8.84 kcal/mol, 7.1\% improvement) and dramatically improved drug-likeness (QED: 0.369 vs 0.229, 61.1\% enhancement) compared to the reference GDP ligand.
-MSCoD also outperforms MolCRAFT with QED scores of 0.369 versus 0.233 (58.5\% improvement) and superior Vina Scores of -9.468 versus -9.032.
-For the 6IC-defined pocket scenario, MSCoD maintains equivalent binding affinity (-10.137 vs -10.137 kcal/mol) while delivering substantial improvements in drug-likeness (QED: 0.559 vs 0.319, 75.2\% enhancement) and enhanced synthetic accessibility (SA: 0.68 vs 0.595, 14.3\% improvement) compared to the reference 6IC ligand.
-Additionally, MSCoD outperforms MolCRAFT with QED scores of 0.559 versus 0.422 (32.5\% improvement) and comparable binding affinity.
-These results demonstrate that MSCoD not only matches or exceeds the binding performance of proven co-crystallized ligands but simultaneously addresses their pharmaceutical limitations, with substantial QED improvements (61.1\% for GDP, 75.2\% for 6IC) indicating significantly more favorable ADMET profiles while maintaining or enhancing binding affinity.

-These results demonstrate that MSCoD not only matches or exceeds the binding performance of co-crystallized ligands but also generates molecules with improved pharmaceutical properties, highlighting its potential for challenging oncogenic targets.
+MSCoD demonstrated superior performance across all evaluation metrics, generating diverse, high-quality molecules suitable for the challenging KRAS G12D binding environment.
+The co-crystallized ligands establish performance benchmarks: GDP exhibits a Vina Score of -8.84 kcal/mol and QED of 0.229, while 6IC achieves -10.137 kcal/mol and 0.319, respectively.
+In the GDP-defined pocket scenario, MSCoD generated molecules with both enhanced binding affinity (-9.468 vs. -8.84 kcal/mol, a 7.1\% improvement) and significantly improved drug-likeness (QED: 0.369 vs. 0.229, a 61.1\% enhancement) compared to the reference GDP ligand.
+It also outperformed MolCRAFT with stronger Vina Scores (-9.468 vs. -9.032) and higher QED (0.369 vs. 0.233).
+In the 6IC-defined pocket scenario, MSCoD maintained an equivalent top-tier binding affinity (-10.137 kcal/mol) while delivering substantial improvements in drug-likeness (QED: 0.559 vs. 0.319, a 75.2\% enhancement) and outperforming MolCRAFT (QED: 0.559 vs. 0.422).
+These results demonstrate that MSCoD not only matches or exceeds the binding performance of proven co-crystallized ligands but also generates molecules with superior pharmaceutical properties, highlighting its potential for challenging oncogenic targets.